IBMDeveloperUK/Python-Pandas-Workshop/README.md

 ## Load and Run a Notebook

 -  Add a new notebook.
-Click `Addd to project` and choose `Notebook`:
+Click `Add to project` and choose `Notebook`:

 ![](https://github.com/IBMDeveloperUK/pandas-workshop/blob/master/images/addnotebook.png)